zwets/blast-galley/README.md

 ### Why the name "blast-galley"?

-Because it has a nice piratey ring to it.
+Because it has a nice piratey ring.
 Pirates must be [revered](http://sparrowism.soc.srcf.net/home/pirates.html) for the [well-established fact](http://www.forbes.com/sites/erikaandersen/2012/03/23/true-fact-the-lack-of-pirates-is-causing-global-warming) that their presence [attenuates global warming](http://www.venganza.org/about/open-letter/).